mongodb/specifications/source/server-selection/server-selection.rst

 connections will then need to be opened against the node to service new operations that it is selected for, further straining it and slowing it down.
-This can lead to runaway connection creation scenarios that can cripple a deployment ("connnection storms").
+This can lead to runaway connection creation scenarios that can cripple a deployment ("connection storms").
 As part of DRIVERS-781, the random choice portion of multi-threaded server selection was changed to more evenly spread out the workload among suitable servers in order to prevent any single node from being overloaded.
 The new steps achieve this by routing operations to servers